-- The manual control type, in the case that operating the channels through the on-board pushbuttons is necessary for testing or for other purposes. - Whether to send error notifications or not to the bus. - Enabling or disabling the Inputs module. - Enabling or disabling the Logic Functions module.
+- The manual control type, in the case that operating the channel through the on-board pushbuttons is necessary for testing or for other purposes. - Whether to send error notifications or not to the bus. - Enabling or disabling the Inputs module. - Enabling or disabling the Logic Functions module. - Heartbeat or periodical "still-alive" notification. - Advanced power supply control for electrical grids under certain particularities.

-After importing the corresponding database in ETS and adding the device into the topology of the desired project, the configuration process begins by right-clicking into the device and selecting Edit parameters.
+After importing the corresponding database in ETS and adding the device into the topology of the desired project, the configuration process begins by entering the Parameters tab of the device.